sciguy14/Remote-Wake-Sleep-On-LAN-Server/README.md

 You will also likely want to port forward from your router to the Pi so that this service is accessible externally.

 And finally, a short warning that self-signed certificates are not perfect.
-They will likely cause an warning message in your browser.
+They will likely cause a warning message in your browser.
 This is because the certificate is not linked to a trusted certificate authority (CA).
 The implications of this are that a Man-in-the-Middle attacker could theoretically insert a certificate that they control into your communication with the Pi and as a result would be able to read the encrypted messages being transferred.
 In summary, encryption using a self-signed certificate is not perfect, but better than none at all.

 License
 -------